 “I have a dream.”

 Those words echo from every human soul.
 Big or small, our dreams are launched with a swell of excitement, but it doesn’t take long to realize it’s not smooth sailing.
-When our GPS fails, we regret not checking Google Maps before taking off.
+And when your GPS fails, you’ll regret not checking Google Maps before leaving.

-Indeed it helps to have a sense of direction.
-Often, we overlook the most obvious; we steer away from clichés because, well…they’re so cliché.
-But just because something is trite, it doesn’t mean it’s not true.
+It helps to have a sense of direction.
+Yet often, we overlook the obvious; we steer away from clichés because, well, they’re so cliché.
+But, just because something seems trite, it doesn’t mean it’s not true.

 Whatever your dream is, here are 10 clichés that are worth remembering: